adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 &= (b ∧ c) \oplus (a ∧ ¬c)
 \end{aligned}$$

-As with the first half of the exercise, creating a gate made of Toffoli gates that simulates a Fredkin gate doesn't necessarily prove that three is the smallest number of gates.
-However, by looking at the results of adding the first and second gate, it is obvious that a third gate is needed.
-Therefore, three is the smallest number of Toffoli gates that can be used to make a Fredkin gate.
+As with the first half of the exercise, creating a circuit made of Toffoli gates that simulates a Fredkin gate doesn't necessarily prove that three is the smallest number of gates needed.
+However, by looking at the results of adding the first and second gate to the circuit, it is obvious that a third gate is needed.
+To prove this more rigorously, one could create all the possible 1 and 2 gate circuits with these three inputs to demonstrate that none of them simulate a Fredkin gate.
+For the sake of moving on with this book, I will not do that here.
+Therefore, three is the smallest number of Toffoli gates that can be used to simulate a Fredkin gate.

 </details>